AkshunGogia/Attrition-Management-Framework/README.md

 # Attrition-Management-Framework

-Case Study Competation by EXL Excellence Qoutient 2017 by EXL Services.
+Case Study Competation by EXL Excellence Quotient 2017 by EXL Services.

 Obective: Prediction potential churners in a Telecom Industry.